-P. Childcare Expense Deduction
+P-N. Child Care Expense Deduction

-A deduction of amounts to be paid by the family for the care of children under 13 years of age for the period for which Annual Income is computed, but only when such care is necessary to enable a family member to be gainfully employed, to seek employment, or to further his/her education.
+A family may receive a deduction of amounts to be paid by the family for the care of children under 13 years of age for the period for which aAnnual illncome is computed, but only when such care is necessary to enable a family member to be gainfully employed, to seek employment, or to further his/her education.

 Amounts deducted must be unreimbursed expenses.
-The deduction will include the total unreimbursed childcare expense; however the amount deducted may not exceed:
+The deduction will include the total unreimbursed child-care expense; however, the amount deducted may not exceed:

-- The amount of income earned by the family member released to work; or - An amount determined to be reasonable by HHA when the expense is incurred to permit education or to seek employment
+- The amount of income earned by the family member released to work; or - An amount determined to be reasonable by HHA when the expense is incurred to permit education. or to seek employment